billy-playground/aks-mirror/README.md

 # Wait for DaemonSet to complete configuration on all nodes
 kubectl rollout status daemonset/configure-nodes -n kube-system --timeout=300s
 ```

-**What this configures:**

-1. **Credential Provider**: Installs the Azure ACR credential provider binary and configures kubelet to use it for ACR authentication
-2. **Registry Mirror**: Configures containerd to automatically redirect image pulls from `mcr.microsoft.com` to `${ACR_NAME}.azurecr.io`
-3. **Transparent Caching**: All MCR images will be served from your ACR's artifact cache without changing image references

 **Inspect the deployment:**